 Ozone can be dissolved into the makeup water flowing into the wet scrubber.
 This water should be plumbed directly into, or close to the recirculation water flow in the wet scrubber.
 This will allow the ozone to be sprayed into the wet scrubber contact area quickly.
 Make up water flowing to the wet scrubber can be plumbed through an ozone injection system for simple installation.
 If chemical usage is still necessary, chemicals can be delivered directly into the basin of the wet scrubber to ensure ozone does not negatively react with the chemicals.

 Odor control wet scrubbers are commonly used for H2S removal, and other odorous compounds from rendering plants, fertilizer manufacturers, or other odor causing processes.
 Ozone is commonly used as a method to remove odor in other applications.
-Ozone is an excellent environmentally friendly method to remove odor in a wet scrubber.
-Ozone is fast reacting but is not persistent in the water, dissipates quickly.
+Ozone is an excellent, environmentally friendly method to remove odor in a wet scrubber.
+Ozone is fast reacting, but is not persistent in the water, and dissipates quickly.
 Also there is no chemical inventory or storage of chemicals associated with ozone treatment.
 Odor control wet scrubbers commonly have bio fouling and slime forming inside the scrubber tower.
-Ozone slows this growth and removes this biological growth increasing the efficiency of the wet scrubber.
+Ozone slows this growth and removes this biological growth, increasing the efficiency of the wet scrubber.